-At the 2023 Annual General Meeting, a special resolution was passed by shareholders to amend the Company's Bye-laws in order to, amongst others, comply with (i) the Core Shareholder Protection Standards as set out in Appendix A1 to the Listing Rules; and (ii) other relevant changes to the applicable laws of Bermuda and the Listing Rules.
-The second amended and restated Bye-laws of the Company is available on the respective websites of the Company and the Stock Exchange.
+At the 2024 Annual General Meeting, a special resolution was passed by shareholders to amend the Company's Bye-laws in order to, amongst others, (i) reflect and align with the latest regulatory requirements of the Listing Rules in relation to the expanded paperless listing regime and the mandatory electronic dissemination of corporate communications by listed issuers and the relevant amendments made to the Listing Rules which took effect from 31 December 2023; (ii) modernise the Bye-laws to expressly allow the Company to convene and hold electronic meetings and/or hybrid meetings in addition to physical meeting; and (iii) make other miscellaneous and housekeeping amendments, as well as update certain provisions with reference to the latest applicable laws of Bermuda and the Listing Rules.
+The third amended and restated Bye-laws of the Company is available on the respective websites of the Company and the Stock Exchange.